theolecuyer/DetailSnap/README.md

 ### Current Status

-- **Project Start**: The project files have been created, and the basic structure is in place.
+- **Project Start**: The introductory UI and functionalities are being implmented.

 ### Future Phases